Smile-Formations/React/chapters/2-basics/02-jsx.md

 ### Interpolation

-In `JukeBox.js`, we’ll initialize the component with some article data:
+In `JukeBox.js`, we’ll initialize the component with some track data:
 ```jsx
 const track = {
     "id": 1,